vict0rsch/faenet/README.md

 ### Eval

 The `eval_model_symmetries()` function helps you evaluate the equivariant, invariant and other properties of a model, as we did in the paper.

+Note: you can predict any atom-level or graph-level property, although the code explicitly refers to energy and forces.

 ### Tests